ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_usage_ci_minutes %}

-This table replicates the proccess that the Gitlab UI uses to generate the CI minutes Usage Quota both for personal namespaces and top level group namespaces.
+This table replicates the Gitlab UI logic that generates the CI minutes Usage Quota for both personal namespaces and top level group namespaces.
 The codebase logic used to build this model can be seen mapped in [this diagram](https://app.lucidchart.com/documents/view/0b8b66e6-8536-4a5d-b992-9e324581187d/0_0).

 Namespaces from the `namespace_snapshots_monthly_all` CTE that are not present in the `namespace_statistics_monthly_all` CTE are joined into the logic with NULL `shared_runners_seconds` since these namespaces have not used CI Minutes on GitLab-provided shared runners.
 Since these CI Minutes are neither trackable nor monetizable, they can be functionally thought of as 0 `shared_runners_minutes_used_overall`.
 The SQL code has been implemented with this logic as justification.